Ruy Lopez Dilworth Variation Adviser, Trainer and Model Games

 What is White's main plan in the Dilworth?

-White's main plan is to consolidate the king, complete development, and make the bishop pair stronger than Black's rook activity.
-Moves such as Nf1, Be3, Kg1, and careful rook exchanges often decide whether White survives the initiative.
-Use the Dilworth Variation Adviser with side set to White to choose between consolidation and active counterplay.
+White's main plan is to secure the king, complete development and make the bishop pair stronger than Black's rook activity.
+Moves such as Nf1, Be3 and Kg1 are valuable because they reduce forcing threats and connect White's pieces.
+Use the Dilworth Variation Adviser with White selected to discover whether your position needs consolidation or active counterplay first.

 What is Black's main plan in the Dilworth?